 - National Executive Council meetings

+- Capitol Leadership (if participating)

-- National Fall Conferences
+- National Fall Conference

 - National Leadership Conference

 - any other meeting National Staff asks you to attend as a representative of the national organization.

 Whenever possible, you will be notified by National Staff of meetings that you are to attend in ample time for you to make plans with your family, school administrators, and chapter adviser.
 You will be reimbursed for the following items relating to travel: